 The Registration must be done via a form to be submitted to the Syariah Court.
-We strongly encourage that you engage a lawyer to represent you should you be unfamiliar with divorce proceedings.
-Engaging a lawyer ensures fairness and also allows you to receive advice that would be beneficial for you throughout the difficult time.
+We strongly encourage that you engage a Syariah lawyer in Singapore to represent you should you be unfamiliar with divorce proceedings.
+Engaging a Syariah divorce lawyer in Singapore ensures fairness and also allows you to receive advice that would be beneficial for you throughout the difficult time.
 Here at A.W.
-Law LLC, we are committed to giving you top-tier service at reasonable prices.
+Law LLC, our Muslim divorce lawyer in Singapore is committed to giving you top-tier service at reasonable prices.

 Counselling is a mandatory act that both divorcing parties must attend.
 Most counselling sessions are done at outside agencies such as PPIS and Darul Arqam.
 Parties will be required to set appointments on their own.
 If the issues between your partner and you are complex you may have to attend several counselling sessions instead of just one.

 Once the counselling sessions are completed, the divorce originating summons from the party intending to proceed with divorce is filed at the Syariah Court.
-This summons must be filed within 6 months from the date of the final counselling session.
-The forms needed are also found in the Syariah Court’s website.
+This summons must be filed within 6 months from the date of the final counselling session and can require assistance from a Syariah lawyer in Singapore.

 Along with the Originating Summons, the Case Statement is also filed in the Syariah Courts.
 You will need to bring your marriage certificate, birth certificate of your children, CPF documents, housing documents and Standard Query and Housing Guidance from HDB.